burdick-alex/MLBPitcherStats/README.md

 # MLBPitcherStats
-Simple Flask app for Pulling Up pitch distributions for pitchers.
+Simple Flask app for pulling pp pitch distributions for pitchers.
 Make the game more fun by trying to guess which pitch is coming next!

 ![alt text](homescreen.png)